 Details of Ueli Steck’s Death

 Ueli Steck’s life ended as the first casualty of the 2017 Everest Season.
-This season he sought out to traverse a route only once completed before, a connection between Nuptse, Lhotse and Everest – a route so challenging, Steck himself referred to his expectations as only having failed in in the attempt if he died and did not return home, not if he succeeded.
+This season he sought out to traverse a route only once completed before, a connection between Nuptse, Lhotse and Everest.
+This route was so challenging, Steck referred to his expectations as only having failed in the attempt if he died and did not return home, not if he didn’t succeed.

 Unlike many unfortunate souls, however, Steck’s body was successfully recovered and flown to Lukla Airport via helicopter from where it was transported to Maharajgunj-Tribhuvan University Teaching Hospital in Kathmandu to await an autopsy.

 On 04 May 2017, Ueli Steck was given a ceremonious burial service in Khumjung, Nepal.
 The mountaineer was cremated, and in attendance were only close family and friends who mourned his death for over three hours.
 The ceremony took place in Tengboche Monastery in true Nepalese tradition.
 It was reported that some of his ashes were spread in Nepal.
 The rest were taken to Switzerland to be dispersed by his family.

 “Climbers’ Bodies ‘frozen in Time’.”
 NewsComAu.
 AP News Corp Australia Network, 01 May 2016.
 Web.
 04 May 2017.

 Douglas, Ed.
 “Ueli Steck Obituary.”
 The Guardian.
 Guardian News and Media, 01 May 2017.
 Web.
 04 May 2017.